IBM/operator-collection-sdk/docs/tutorial.md

   required: true
 ```

-**Note:** Adding new required variables can cause an error in Openshift if there are existing instances in the namespace.
+**Note:** Adding new required variables can cause an error in OpenShift if there are existing instances in the namespace.
 This is because those instances would not have the new required variable in their `spec`.
 To avoid this error, you should remove all existing instances for this custom resource before applying this new configuration.

 As we are updating the `operator-config` to display a new variable to the user, it is necessary to redeploy the entire operator.
 This should not be confused with redeploying the collection, as we have done previously.
 Therefore, run the following command to redeploy the entire operator: